 Throughout his career Rokita has established himself as a leader.
 Elected as the nation’s youngest Secretary of State at the time, Rokita was selected by his peers to serve as President of the National Association of Secretaries of State from 2007 to 2008.
 As Secretary of State, Rokita was awarded the Friend of Foreign Services Medal in recognition of his leadership and diplomatic efforts in building a strong Indiana-Taiwan partnership.
-He was also selected for the Aspen-Rodel Fellowship in Public Leadership, served on the Board of Advisors of the Election Assistance Commission.
+He was also selected for the Aspen-Rodel Fellowship in Public Leadership, and served on the Board of Advisors of the Election Assistance Commission.

 Rokita and his staff are active in supporting charitable causes and have participated in events for the St. Vincent Cancer Center, the Find a Book Home Foundation, and the Angelman Syndrome Foundation.
 Rokita is also active with his fraternity, Sigma Chi.
-Rokita has received the Grand Consul Citation, an award given to members who perform outstanding service to the Fraternity, and presented with the Significant Sig award for his professional achievements.
+Rokita has received the Grand Consul Citation, an award given to members who perform outstanding service to the Fraternity, and was presented with the prestigious Significant Sig award for his professional achievements.
 Rokita also routinely volunteers his time as a commercial-rated pilot for charity, most notably for Angel Flight and Veterans Airlift Command.”